Shimotsuke, Tochigi: Climate

-Shimotsuke has a Humid continental climate (Köppen Cfa) characterized by warm summers and cold winters with heavy snowfall.
+Shimotsuke has a humid subtropical climate (Köppen Cfa) characterized by warm summers and cold winters with heavy snowfall.
 The average annual temperature in Shimotsuke is 13.9 °C. The average annual rainfall is 1373 mm with September as the wettest month.
 The temperatures are highest on average in August, at around 26.2 °C, and lowest in January, at around 2.4 °C.

 Demographics

 Per Japanese census data, the population of Shimotsuke has recently plateaued after a long period of growth.

 History

 The city of Shimotsuke was established on January 10, 2006, from the merger of the towns of Minamikawachi (from Kawachi District), and the towns of Kokubunji and Ishibashi (both from Shimotsuga District).

 Government

 Shimotsuke has a mayor-council form of government with a directly elected mayor and a unicameral city legislature council of 18 members.
 Shimotsuke contributes one member to the Tochigi Prefectural Assembly.
 In terms of national politics, the city is divided between the Tochigi 1st district and the Tochigi 4th district of the lower house of the Diet of Japan.